 Amazon Rainforest General Facts

-There are approximately 5 million different species of plants, animals and insects living in the Amazon.
-Animal and plant species that are found here are often not
+- There are approximately 5 million different species of plants, animals and insects living in the Amazon.
+Animal and plant species that are found here are often not found anywhere else.

 Amazon Rainforest Deforestation Facts

 - The earth receives 20% of its oxygen from the Amazon and thus the name "the world's lungs".
 In stark contrast, the continual burning of the rainforest produces about 30% of the earth's carbon emissions.